-Apex Legends: All leaked legends and their abilities | Dexerto.com
+Apex Legends: All leaked legends and their abilities - Dexerto

-With Apex Legends now in its fifth season, we've had five new legends added since launch.
-With Season 6 up next, players are wondering who the new character might be.
-Here's every leaked legend we know about, and their abilities.
+With Apex Legends Season 6 now confirmed, we know Rampart is joining next.
+With a new Legend due for each season, here’s every leaked legend we know about, and their abilities.

 So far, all the leaked abilities have been pretty accurate once the characters actually arrived in-game, so we can rely on these leaks with a fair degree of certainty.